-UniFirst is a primary sponsor of NASCAR driver Chase Elliott, voted NASCAR's "Most Popular Driver" for two consecutive years and crowned winner of the 2020 NASCAR All-Star Race.
-UniFirst is also the official workwear provider for Hendrick Motorsports and sister company Hendrick Automotive Group, which is the largest privately held automotive retail organization in the United States.
+UniFirst is a primary sponsor of 2020 NASCAR Cup Series champion Chase Elliott and the Hendrick Motorsports No. 9 race team.
+UniFirst is also the official workwear provider for Hendrick Motorsports and sister company Hendrick Automotive Group, the largest privately held automotive retail organization in the United States.

 7:00 PM EST

 UniFirst will serve as an associate sponsor of the No. 9 for all other races throughout the 2021 season.
 Click here to see the latest NASCAR Cup Series standings.

 Prior to his fifth-place finish at Phoenix Raceway on March 14, NASCAR's Most Popular Driver took time to answer questions from fans.
 Hear what Chase had to say in the video below.